Sign in

 Studies have shown that societies with high levels of 'social cohesion' tend to be more prosperous, economically competitive and resilient.
 To this end, residents are a tremendous resource for informing our understanding as to how cohesive our local communities are today, tomorrow, and whether there are some communities that are becoming more or less cohesive over-time.
 People born overseas tend to place more stock in 'social cohesion' than those who were born here.

-Social cohesion in Huon Valley
+Social cohesion in Huon Valley in 2025

 Benchmarks